 This has to be our ultimate hangover cure, all breakfasts come with a free cup of tea and they have a large breakfast menu too.
 Whether you want a full English, an Irish fry, a veggie breakfast or pancakes, you are spoilt for choice at The Koffee Pot.
 The portion sizes are generous as you can see from the picture above, the question is can you finish it all?
 Let us know how you get on @enjoymanchester on Twitter.

 Last but not least, one of the best brunch place Manchester has to offer is Moose Coffee.
 I can vouch for the food here as I used to work here and could not resist eating one of Moose’s breakfast options or treating myself to a coffee almost every shift.
 I may be a tad biased but the service is always great here too, check it out and see for yourself.

 Moose Coffee grew from a love for the American/ Canadian breakfast culture and you can really see that through the theme of the diners from the décor to the menu.
 You can also find veggie and gluten free options here making it suitable for all.

-Whether you’re starting your day of right with a hearty breakfast, craving something carby to fight of your hangover or if you are wanting to line your stomach before going all over again after visiting one of our suggested happy hour hotspots serving cheap cocktails Manchester or the best outdoor bars Manchester has to offer.
+Whether you’re starting your day of right with a hearty breakfast, craving something carby to fight of your hangover or wanting to line your stomach before going all over again after visiting one of our suggested happy hour hotspots serving cheap cocktails Manchester or the best outdoor bars Manchester has to offer.
 Either way let us know what you think and tag us in any photos we can’t wait to see what you order.

 Next week we will be starting our Vegan Vs Meat-eater edition where once a month we will head down to one of Manchester’s restaurants and will give a detailed review from the perspective of someone with a plant based diet and a meat lover.
 If you want your restaurant reviewed and featured or have a plant based menu we have to try, contact us and we might come and give it a visit.